Web Analytics Made Easy - StatCounter

 What the thermostat controls

 The thermostat senses room temperature and sends low-voltage signals to the equipment.
-Those signals can call for cooling, heating, fan operation, staging, or system shutdown depending on the setup.
+Those signals may call for cooling, heating, fan operation, staging, or shutdown depending on the system setup.

-• AC will not turn on from the thermostat
+• AC will not turn on from thermostat or fan runs without cooling

 Local service